-Students are responsible for officially withdrawing from each course(s) they are no longer attending.
+Students are responsible for officially withdrawing from each course they are no longer attending.
 A student who withdraws from a credit course after the end of the refund period will receive a withdrawal grade (not used in calculating GPA).
 Students who fail to properly withdraw from a course may receive a failing grade of F for that course.

 The last day to withdraw from a course depends on the course length.
-See "Important Dates," listed in each semester schedule or online at www.waubonsee.edu.
+See the "Registration, Refund and Withdrawal Dates" chart listed in each semester schedule or online at www.waubonsee.edu.

 Students should be aware of the impact of a withdrawal on full-time status for insurance purposes and financial aid eligibility.
 Consult with a counselor prior to withdrawing from a class to determine the best course of action for your individual situation.